So we are out of the EU.

 I must declare that I’m not British myself – I’m originally Danish.
 But having now lived half my life in the UK, I consider myself one of the “gang” and think I have earned at least some right to talk about what I think the UK should stand for.

-Many of the older generation who voted Leave are no doubt harking back to the ‘good old days’ of high tea, scones, British workmen, courtesy and polite small talk.
+Many of the older generations who voted Leave are no doubt harking back to the ‘good old days’ of high tea, scones, British workmen, courtesy and polite small talk.

 When trying to think about what the UK is about, one of the things that I kept coming back to was – rather perversely in the light of today’s vote – it’s very rich multi-cultural heritage with all of the creativity, inspiration and global outlook that comes with that.